apache/maven/maven-core-it/README.txt

         as the main artifact.
 This will not correctly verify until we have some way to pattern-match the buildnumber/timestamp...

-it0054: Test that locally defined repositories override those from the super
-        POM.
-This is from MNG-479.

 it0055: Test that source includes/excludes with in the compiler plugin config.
         This will test excludes and testExcludes...